olimah/backupuser/README.md

 Next to creating the backup itself, backup files can be copied to localy attached external storage devices such as USB drives, or copied to other servers via scp.

-The root user can furthermore create a backup of the /etc directory.
+The root user can prior to creating his backup generate a list of installed packages.
+He can furthermore create a backup of the /etc directory.

+See the manpage for a detailed description of options and further capabilities.

-backupuser is released unser a BSD Style license.
+backupuser is released unser a 2 Clause BSD Style license.

 backupuser is Copyright (c) 2015-2017 Oliver Mahmoudi